LittleFire000000000/AI-Technology-Research-and-the-Please5-Standalone-AI-Engine-and-OS-/README.md

 [AI Hype is completely out of control - especially since ChatGPT-4o - YouTube](https://youtu.be/VctsqOo8wsc).

+Bubbles and gold rushes will not deter researchers like me: [Wall Street Turning On AI - YouTube](https://youtu.be/42Hw5VwdDvE).

 # Status of AI Security:

 [OpenAI Insecure Storage - ThreatWire - YouTube](https://youtu.be/L0IBbmmaMiU), really? as Recall with Microsoft, OpenAI's macOS app heretofore hath tus been been clumbsy with users' data and encryption thereof!
 C'mon!